 - From the main navigation menu of the PCE web console, click Settings > Flow Collection. - 2.
 Click Add. - 3.
-Select the Action. - Aggregate: Protocol, Destination IP Address, and Destination Port fields are not supported.
-Select the Transmission type and click Save. - 4.
-Select the Transmission type.
-You can only enter a single port for each filter.
-Multiple ports and port ranges are not supported.
+Select the Transmission type: Broadcast, multicast, or unicast. - 4.
+Select a protocol from the drop-down list. - 5.
+Enter a destination IP address. - 6.
+Enter a single destination port for each filter.
+Multiple ports and port ranges are not supported. - 7.
+Select the Action. - Drop: Do not store matching traffic flow information. - Aggregate: Protocol, Destination IP Address, and Destination Port fields are not supported. - 8.
+After reviewing your selections, click Save.

-- 5. After reviewing your selections, click Save. - 6.
 You can edit a filter by clicking on the row in the Flow Collection Filter page.